1)

 3.

-Clarification (cont.): However, there is another kind of "Kifuf" which is a Chayah, as we say in Perek ha'Ro'eh (Ibid.)
-'All kinds of Chayos are good dream-wise, except for an elephant, a monkey and a Kifuf'.
+Clarification (cont.): However, there is another kind of "Kifuf" which is a Chayah, as the Gemara states in Perek ha'Ro'eh (Ibid.)
+'All kinds of Chayos are good in dreams, except for an elephant, a monkey and a Kifuf' (an ape).

 åëï áô"÷ ãáëåøåú (ãó ç.) 'äàøé åäãåá äðîø åä÷åó åä÷éôåó, ìùìù ùðéí'.